 It means that a kid is being bullied because of his sex, religion, or race.
-The reason for it is stereotypes.
+The reason for this is stereotypes.
 Some people also believe that there are girly and boyish spheres of interest.
 That’s also a reason for making fun of somebody.
-The most frustrating fact is, though, that some teachers still have such an old outlook on life.
-So, if an educator tells your son that something isn’t for him because he’s a boy it’s one of the signs of teacher bullying.
+The most frustrating fact is that some teachers still have such an old outlook on life.
+So, if an educator tells your son that something isn’t for him because he’s a boy, it’s one of the signs of teacher bullying.
 Racism is still present in some people’s minds.
 It was American Indians and Alaska Natives who were the victims of bullying in 2019 – 21.3%.

 Fortunately, psychologists know how to teach kids about bullying with activities.
 One may do kindness activities to develop acceptance in them.

 We have considered some kinds of bullying.
-Still, what are the three types of bullying that are the most popular?
+Still, what are the three most popular types of bullying?
 These are physical, verbal, and cyberbullying.

 Signs That Your Kid is Being Bullied